SCRIM® celebrates 50th anniversary

-Fact #3: The first SCRIM came off the WDM production line in 1967.
-It was built for TRRL, the Transport Road Research Laboratory in the UK.
+Fact #3: The first SCRIM was built in 1967 for TRRL (Transport Road Research Laboratory) in the UK.

 Fact #4: SCRIM measures the wet road skid resistance to ensure the surface meets regulatory levels and is safe for vehicles to use.